-Under the Clery Act, sexual assault is defined in accordance with the FBI's UCR Program.
+Sexual Assault Under the Clery Act, sexual assault is defined in accordance with the FBI's UCR Program.
 Sexual Assault is defined as penetration, no matter now slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-Under State of Florida Statutes, sexual battery is defined as follows: Oral, anal, or vaginal penetration by, or union with the sexual organ or another or the anal or vaginal penetration of another by any other object, however, sexual battery does not include an act done for bonafite medical purpose.
+Under State of Florida Statutes, sexual battery is defined as follows: Oral, anal, or vaginal penetration by, or union with the sexual organ or another or the anal or vaginal penetration of another by any other object, however, sexual battery does not include an act done for bonafide medical purpose.
 "Consent" means intelligent, knowing, and voluntary consent and does not include coerced submission.
 "Consent" shall not be deemed or construed to mean the failure of the alleged victim to offer physical resistance to the offender.
 Simple Assault An unlawful physical attack by one person upon another where neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
 Crime is only reported if it was motivated, in whole or in part, by the offender's bias.
 Stalking For the purposes of complying with the requirements of the VAWA, any incident meeting the below definition is considered a crime for the purposes of Clery Act reporting.
-(1) Fear for the person to this definition- (1) Fear for the person to this definition- (1) Fear for the person definition- (1) Fear of the person definition- (1) Fear for the person of conduct directed at a specific person that would cause a reasonable person, or interfares with a person's property.
-(1) Substantial emotional distress.
-(2) For the purpose of this definition- (1) Fear for the person means a reasonable person under similar circumstances to or about, a person, or interfares with a person sproperty.
-(1) Substantial emotional distress when a person sproperty.
-(1) Substantial emotional distress when a person perso a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
-Crime is only reported if it was motivated, in whole or in part, by the offender's bias.
-For the purposes of complying with the requirements of the VAWA, any incident meeting the below definition is considered a crime for the purposes of Clery Act reporting.
 (1) Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (i) Fear for the person's safety or the safety of others; or (ii) Suffer substantial emotional distress.
 (2) For the purpose of this definition- (i) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by an action, method, device or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. (ii) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. (iii) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
 Under State of Florida Statutes, stalking is defined as follows: A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of stalking.
 Harass means to engage in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.
-Cyberstalk means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serves no legitimate purpose.
-Sexual Assault Sexual Assault is defined as penetration, no matter now slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
-Under State of Florida Statutes, sexual battery is defined as follows: Oral, anal, or vaginal penetration by, or union with the sexual organ or another or the anal or vaginal penetration of another by any other object, however, sexual battery does not include an act done for bonafide medical purpose.
-"Consent" means intelligent, knowing, and voluntary consent and does not include coerced submission.
-"Consent" shall not be deemed or construed to mean the failure of the alleged below definition is considered a crime for the purposes of Clery Act reporting.
-(1) Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (i) Fear for the person's safety or the safety of others; or (ii) Suffer substantial emotional distress.
-(2) For the purpose of this definition- (i) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by an action, method, device or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. (ii) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. (iii) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
-Under State of Florida Statutes, stalking is defined as follows: A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of stalking.
-Harass means to engage in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.
 Cyberstalk means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial emotional distress to that person and serving no legitimate purpose.
-Simple Assault a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.
-Crime is only reported if it was motivated, in whole or in part, by the Pogularly schoolyled drills, eversions, and enprendicts follow through activities, designed for Stalking below definition is considered a crime for the purposes of Clery Act reporting.
-(1) Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (i) Fear for the person's safety or the safety of others; or (ii) Suffer substantial emotional distress.
-(2) For the purpose of this definition- (i) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by an action, method, device or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. (ii) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. (iii) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
-Under State of Florida Statutes, stalking is defined as follows: A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of stalking.
-Harass means to engage in a course of conduct directed at a specific person which causes substantial emotional distress to that person and serves no legitimate purpose.
-Cyberstalk means to engage in a course of conduct to communicate, or to cause to be communicated, words, images, or language by or through the use of electronic mail or electronic communication, directed at a specific person, causing substantial assessment and evaluation of emergency plans and capabilities.
 Test Regularly scheduled drills, exercises, and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.